papadeltasierra/cloudsmets/docs/eclipse-workspace.md

 ## Duplicating Build Parameters
 Put simply, open your workspace and the [Telink Zigbee SDK] workspaces side-by-side and duplicate all the settings from the [Telink Zigbee SDK] workspace into your workspace.
 But here are the interesting bits ;-)

-> When you have to define something that is in the [Telink Zigbee SDK] (include paths, paths to pre and post build tools etc), enter them using:
+- When you have to define something that is in the [Telink Zigbee SDK] (include paths, paths to pre and post build tools etc), enter them using:<br/>
->
-> `"${env:TELINK_ZIGBEE_SDK}/<rest-of-the-path>"`
->
+  `"${TELINK_ZIGBEE_SDK}/<rest-of-the-path>"`<br/>
-> This means that when you use your workspace in the [GitHub] CI, providing you have first set the environment variables via your CI pipeline, then the build will find the tools and files it needs and still work!
+  This means that when you use your workspace in the [GitHub] CI, providing you have first set the environment variables via your CI pipeline, then the build will find the tools and files it needs and still work!
+- Enter paths to your source code using `"${GITHUB_WORKSPACE}/<rest-of-the-path>"` so that it can be found locally and in the [GitHub] CI pipeline.

+## Code-managing the Workspace
+Don't!
+Just code-manage the project and settings as identified by these files/directories:
+- `tlsr8258/build/tlsr_tc32.settings`
+- `tlsr8258/build/tlsr_tc32/.project`
+- `tlsr8258/build/tlsr_tc32/.cproject`

 ## Things That Can Go wrong
 There will be other ways to break the build - it appears to be quite tricky to set-up correctly at first.